CorreyL/values-exercise/README.md

 * Functionality to `Lock`/`Unlock` a Value, to mark it as something the user definitely knows they want to stay in a particular column
+* History of where Values were moved
+Might help users see which Values they struggled with keeping in a particular column